-In another blog we covered why audience interaction, even in business presentations is so important, but so often played down out.
+In another blog, we covered why audience interaction, even in business presentations is so important, but so often played down out.
 If you want to improve your audience interaction skills then follow these advanced presentations tips:

-Pace the audience – by pacing I mean mind reading or guessing what the audience are thinking right now and repeat that back to them.
+Pace the audience – by pacing I mean mind reading or guessing what the audience is thinking right now and repeat that back to them.
 This will make the audience feel more comfortable, as though they aren’t the only one and this means they become happier to join in.
 It may not sound easy but I assure you it can be done and asking questions is a great way to begin to do that.

 For example near the beginning of our presentation skills training: